-Part I. Briefly state your primary interest of study within HCI.
+Part I. Describe your primary interest of study within HCI.
 Be as specific as possible in discussing your research interests, and any relevant experiences you have had that have informed and inspired those interests.
 Include a discussion of the potential societal impact of the work you envision doing as an HCI researcher.
 Existing research areas and projects in the HCI Institute are listed on the HCII research summary page.
 Other HCI research interests are also welcome.

 Part II.
 State your objective in pursuing a PhD and why you are applying to Carnegie Mellon.

 Part III.
 Describe your background in fields related to your objective.
 List here any relevant industrial or commercial experience.
-Please note that we welcome students from all backgrounds with a variety of strengths — strong technical skills, strong social science skills, strong design skills, and combinations of the above.
+Please note that we welcome students from diverse educational, cultural, and geographic backgrounds with a variety of strengths — strong technical skills, strong social science skills, strong design skills, and combinations of the above.

 Attach your current resume, including a summary of research experience and a list of publications, presentations, and conferences/meetings attended.
-Attach copies of any publications (in English only) that you may have.
+Attach copies of up to three (3) publications (preferably in English) that you may have.
 Please note that having prior publications is not a prerequisite for application.

 If appropriate to your background, you may include a link to your portfolio.

 Submit three letters of recommendation online.
 Recommenders should know you relatively well and be able to evaluate the quality of previous work.
 At least two should be from faculty or recent employers.
 Recommenders should include information about how long and in what capacity they have known you, give specific and concrete examples of your work, and provide an assessment of relevant traits or accomplishments, such as your persistence and resilience in the face of a challenge, intellectual independence and originality, and commitment to ethics and social impact in your work.
 Letters are submitted electronically, using the online application.

 Take the Test of English as a Foreign Language (TOEFL) and upload your scores directly to your online application.
 All students whose native language is not English must take this exam.
 This is true even if the student has an undergraduate or masters degree from an English-speaking college.

 A non-refundable application fee is required.
 You may pay the fee by credit card.
 The credit card payment system is part of the online application, and instructions are given when you submit your application.
 If you do not want to pay by credit card with the online application, you may pay by check or money order drawn on a US bank, made payable to Carnegie Mellon University.